BandiFee/SwitchVN-Switchdeck/README.md

 * `wineesync` causes crashes with DXVK and is disabled in `launch-steam.sh`.
 * [Proton-CachyOS](https://github.com/CachyOS/proton-cachyos/releases), [GE-Proton](https://github.com/gloriouseggroll/proton-ge-custom) and [Luxtorpeda](https://luxtorpeda.org/) are supported.
 Some games may only work with [GE-Proton](https://github.com/gloriouseggroll/proton-ge-custom).
 * [ProtonPlus](https://github.com/Vysp3r/ProtonPlus) can be used to install custom Proton versions.
 You can download and install the latest aarch64 release [here](https://github.com/Vysp3r/ProtonPlus/actions/workflows/main.yml).
 Only x86_64 Proton is supported, don't use aarch64/arm64 versions of Proton.
+* FEX currently does not support 32-bit games because of severe graphical bugs.
+Use non-FEX Proton versions like Experimental for 32-bit games.

 ---

 ## Explanation
 This script automates the download and installation of Steam ARM64.
 Because Steam client builds newer than April 15th, 2026, cause "illegal instruction" crashes on the Nintendo Switch, the script automatically downgrades specific parts of Steam to that version.
-The L4T kernel (4.9) is too old to support modern FEX-Emu translation layers, this setup establishes an alternative x86_64 environment powered by Box64 to run x86_64 Proton builds.
-It also applies custom compatibility patches to both native Proton and GE-Proton to ensure Vulkan 1.2 support and to disable a broken Vulkan extension, directly resolving vertex explosion bugs in 32-bit games on the Tegra X1.
+The L4T kernel (4.9) is technically too old to support FEX-Emu but a WIP Proton FEX build for Armv8.0 is available [here](https://github.com/SildurFX/Switchdeck-Extras/releases/tag/Proton-11.0-1-Armv8.0).
+This setup also establishes an alternative x86_64 environment powered by Box64 to run x86_64 Proton builds.
+It applies custom compatibility patches to both native Proton and GE-Proton to ensure Vulkan 1.2 support and to disable a broken Vulkan extension, directly resolving vertex explosion bugs in 32-bit games on the Tegra X1.

 *Credits to Ivy for the original steam-arm64 download script*